gaurav-bhadane/DSA-CP/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, feel free to add new implementations, improve existing ones, or suggest enhancements.
+If you would like to contribute, feel free to add new implementations, improve existing ones, or suggest enhancements.

 ## Feedback and Support